keymanapp/keyman/docs/websites/README.md

 This downloads and builds the Docker images needed for the site.

+#### Configure
+1. Run `./build.sh configure`.

+This step is currently not needed

 #### Start the Docker container
 1. Run `./build.sh start`.

 This maps the local directory to the the Docker image.

-#### Configure
-Create a link of the PHP dependencies in Docker image from /var/www/vendor/ to /var/www/html/vendor.
+Then, it creates a link of the PHP dependencies in Docker image from /var/www/vendor/ to /var/www/html/vendor.
 The link file also appears locally.

-1. Run `./build.sh configure`.

 After this, you can access the website at the following ports: